SyncfusionExamples/How-to-modify-or-disable-shortcuts-of-EditControl/README.md

 # How-to-modify-or-disable-shortcuts-of-EditControl
 This repository contains the sample that how to modify or disable shortcuts of EditControl.

-The EditControl Undo and Redo functionality can be Modify or disable by using the IsUndoEnabled and IsRedoEnabled property of Editcontrol.
+The EditControl Undo and Redo functionality can be modify or disable by using the IsUndoEnabled and IsRedoEnabled property of Editcontrol.

 ```C#
 public Window1()